Check which supplies of sport, physical recreation, and physical education services qualify for exemption from VAT.

 Apportioning subscriptions covering a mixture of exempt, zero-rated or standard-rated supplies

 Clubs and associations will often supply a number of different benefits in return for their subscriptions.
 This means they make supplies with more than one element.
-If your club is in this position you need to read Notice 701/5 Clubs and associations and decide whether your subscription is consideration for a single supply or consideration for a multiple supply.
+If your club is in this position you need to read Clubs and associations’ VAT responsibilities (VAT Notice 701/5) and decide whether your subscription is consideration for a single supply or consideration for a multiple supply.

 If your subscription is consideration for a multiple supply under the terms of that notice and the separate elements have different liabilities you must apportion your subscription between those different elements.
-Brief guidance on how to apportion is shown in Notice 701/5 Clubs and associations.
+Brief guidance on how to apportion is shown in Clubs and associations’ VAT responsibilities (VAT Notice 701/5).

 But in most cases there is one principal benefit or reason for joining.
 Other benefits supplied such as literature are less important.
 In these circumstances, your subscription is consideration for a single supply and its liability is determined by the liability of the main benefit.
 No apportionment may be made.

 There is an exception for non-profit making bodies, which supply a mixture of benefits with different VAT liabilities.
 As a concession, these bodies may apportion their subscriptions to reflect the value and VAT liability of each individual benefit, even if they are consideration for a single supply.
-This is explained in more detail in Notice 701/5 Clubs and associations.
-Notice 700 The VAT Guide explains apportionment and the methods that may be used.
+This is explained in more detail in Clubs and associations’ VAT responsibilities (VAT Notice 701/5).
+VAT guide (VAT Notice 700) explains apportionment and the methods that may be used.

 Taking advantage of the concession